iinus/EthicalHacking-TTM4536/summary/README.md

 ### TCP Proxy
 A proxy is an intermediate for requests between two communicating parts.
 To build a proxy server in Python:
 * Import _sys, socket_ and _threading_:
-    * The sys module is used to access command-line arguments passed to the script;
+    * The sys module is used here to access command-line arguments passed to the script;
     * socket is as usual used as the ending points for our communication - it enables sending an receiving of data;
     * threading is used to enable more than 1 connection at the time.
 * Implement a server loop that listens for connections.